Rockcliffe Cross

-Rockcliffe Cross is a village in the parish of Rockcliffe, in the City of Carlisle district of the county of Cumbria, England.
+Rockcliffe Cross is a village in the parish of Rockcliffe, in the Cumberland district of the county of Cumbria, England.

 Location

 It is located on an unclassified road near the village of Rockcliffe and about seven miles away from the city of Carlisle.
 It is near the River Eden and the River Esk and the England/Scotland border.
 There is the M6 motorway a few miles away, which was the A74 road until it was upgraded and access to it was restricted.